ShadowSpeak

 Project Goal

 Build a platform that replaces the scattered workflow ESL teachers use today: Google Drive for storage, email for submissions, and screen recording software for practice.
 Students can loop specific YouTube segments, record themselves in-browser, and submit directly.
-Teachers create lessons, assign them to students, and review submissions with feedback.
+Teachers create lessons, assign them to students, and review submissions with threaded feedback.
+Azure Speech API automatically scores each recording for pronunciation accuracy.

 Tech Stack